 More OMPFs for Persons of Exceptional Prominence will be released in the future, as the files are processed by the National Personnel Records Center and as the 10-year mark from more celebrity deaths is reached.
 Among the files expected to be released next are those of Medgar Evers, Adlai Stevenson, Spencer Tracy, Jerry Garcia, and Jeffrey Dahmer.
 What revelations will these files hold about the experiences and personalities of the people whose service they document?
 The answers will be available to any researcher.

 Research hours and contact information for the Archival Research Room at the National Personnel Records Center in St. Louis, Missouri:

-You may do research in person in the Archival Research Room, National Personnel Records Center, 9700 Page Avenue, St. Louis, Missouri.
+You may do research in person in the Archival Research Room, National Personnel Records Center, 1 Archives Drive, St. Louis, MO.